Admin

 Notifications Summary

-SMSWhen a transaction is deniedThe cardholder
+SMSTransaction is deniedThe cardholder

 Frequently Asked Questions

-What is the difference between Block Accounting Sync and Block PMS Sync?
-Block Accounting Sync hides unapproved transactions from the accounting sync view but allows team members to manually override this and sync individual transactions if necessary.
-Block PMS Sync is a hard restriction — work orders cannot sync to the PMS until all related transaction splits are approved, and this cannot be bypassed manually.
-Use Block PMS Sync when you need to guarantee that no unapproved transaction data reaches your property management system.
+Block Accounting Sync hides unapproved transactions from the accounting sync view by default but allows your team to manually override and sync individual transactions if necessary.
+Block PMS Sync is a hard restriction — work orders cannot sync to the PMS at all until every related transaction split has been approved, and this cannot be bypassed manually.

 Previous